neurobin/JLIVECD/README.md

 ## Resume capability

 It works as project basis.
 For a JLIVECD project, you need to use your base ISO only once to extract it and deploy the project.
-After that, you can keep changing thigs and building and testing ISOs built on those changes.
+After that, you can keep changing things and building and testing ISOs built on those changes.

 ## Project and Global configuration